Medical expert of the article

 Forecast

-Complication of this pathology is amyloidosis (AA-type) with a predominant kidney damage.
-The probability of amyloidosis increases with the presence of the following factors: the presence of secondary amyloidosis in relatives, male sex, M694V mutation, homozygosity according to SAA1-6.
+A complication of this pathology is amyloidosis (AA type) with predominant kidney damage.
+The probability of developing amyloidosis increases with the following factors: the presence of secondary amyloidosis in relatives, male gender, M694V mutation, homozygosity for SAA1-6.

 Использованная литература